2025 Houston Astros season: June

 The Astros tossed consecutive shutouts on June 24 and 25, beginning with Framber Valdez' 7-inning effort to lead a 1–0 win.
 In the ninth inning, Cooper Hummel hit his first home of the season for the only run of the game.
 On June 25, Colton Gordon (3–1) and four relievers—all left-handed—combined in a seven-hitter for a 2–0 score.
-This was the first time for Houston that they had used as many an 5 left-handed pitchers in a single game.
+This was the first time for Houston that they had used as many as 5 left-handed pitchers in a single game.

 First-half summary: Houston won their 81st game, thus concluding the midway point of the season, with a 2–1 score over Philadelphia for the series sweep while also nearly pulling off a series shutout.
 The Astros held the Phillies scoreless for 25 consecutive innings until a Brandon Marsh hit a sacrifice fly in the eighth inning.
 Hunter Brown tossed 7 scoreless innings and struck out 9.
 The Astros improved to 17–7 in one-run games, while their first-half record was 48–33, at that point a season-high 15 games over .500 and a five-game lead over Seattle.